emergency weblog; or: epersonae; or: elaine nelson

 Also, I find it curious, but logical, that the only two trends I’ve ever been ahead of the curve on (CSS, blogging) happen to be so tightly intertwined.

-3 Responses to “my history with web standards”
+3 Replies to “my history with web standards”

 We’ve had IE 6.x for five or six years now, and that’s left many of the problems we’re faced.
 I wish Microsoft would just drop support for a browser, so we don’t have to deal with them.